 The list of Sustainable Development Indicators is a first set of indicators mapping the performance related to some of the key industry activities.
 The set of indicators will be further developed to represent all key industry activities.
 The complete set of material SDIs will be available in 2023

 Disclaimer : The report is made in good faith, however Cefic does not make any representations or warranties as to its accuracy and completeness.
 No liability will be accepted by Cefic and its members for damages of any nature whatsoever resulting from the interpretation, use or reliance on its contents.

-How the chemical sector is contributing to and leading the transition towards a resource-efficient and circular economy
+How the chemical sector is leading the transition towards a resource-efficient, climate neutral economy, placing human health forefront

-The initial work in 2020 has investigated where appropriate SDIs already exist, and which ones are fit for purpose.
-From this Phase 1 work, a comprehensive set of initial indicators have been identified.
+The initial work in 2020 began with research into existing SDIs , and which ones are fit for purpose.
+This first phase led to a comprehensive set of initial indicators.
 The majority of identified SDIs are seen as Key Indicators that can drive the transition and a handful as Supporting Indicators that will illustrate the transition.

 The SDIs offer comprehensive coverage of sustainability themes including reducing greenhouse gas emissions, improving energy efficiency, preventing and minimising waste, the sustainable management of water, design for resource efficiency, increasing the share of alternative feedstocks (for example biomass or CO2), the circularity of processes, operational safety, reducing environmental footprint, sustainable portfolio management, and biodiversity.

 Of the SDIs identified the majority have data available that is already collated by Cefic and reported in relevant Cefic communications.
-For some of the remaining SDIs aggregate data is not currently available but can be collected and for the rest work is required to collect missing data and/or develop a common methodology for assessing the data.
+For some of the remaining SDIs, aggregated data is currently not available but can be collected.
+Additional work is required to collect missing data and/or develop a common methodology for assessing the data.